ngthdien101/cloud-edge-account/Terraform_structure.md

 ## 🚀 Usage

+1. Clone repo and create your working branch
-1. Customize `terraform.tfvars` with your environment-specific values:
+2. Customize `terraform.tfvars` with your environment-specific values:

 ```hcl
 waf_name           = "airnz-edge-waf"